11Dmitriy11/mgc/README.md

-pmc.R selects a subset from a control matrix that closely matches the test matrix across multiple features.
+pmc.R selects a subset from a control matrix that closely matches the test matrix across multiple features in pheno.txt file.
-The script performs:

-- principal component analysis (PCA),
-- automatic selection of the number of components (490% explained variance),
-- calculation of Mahalanobis distance,
-- selection of control samples within the confidence region.

 ## Usage